santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Azure-Government-Training-&-Access-(Fairfax).md

 _<span style="color:red"> For emergency temporary accesses</span> contact "Temporary Special Access Case Provisioning" (tspecialaccess@microsoft.com) alias for short term/single instance access._

+Temporary Access:   If an approved support engineer is not available, temporary access can be granted to a non-approved support engineer for a specific case (on case by case basis).
+The temporary access can be provided for up to 7 days.

+**Important: Written customer approval is required prior to engaging the non-approved support engineer.**

+1. Business Hours (Premier): The TAM or their backup obtains customer approval, documents the consent in the case, then grants the non-approved support engineer the temporary access.

+2. Business Hours (Broad Commercial): The support engineer obtains customer approval, documents the consent in the case, and then Temporary Special Access Case Provisioning (tspecialaccess@microsoft.com) grants the non-approved support engineer the temporary access.

 Please follow these steps and let your manager know if you have any questions/issues:

 1. In Browser Navigate to:  https://osp.office.net/idm/identity/access/Clearances